POM: Prescription only medicine

 Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
 Healthcare professionals are asked to report any suspected adverse reactions via the Yellow Card Scheme, website: www.mhra.gov.uk/yellowcard.

-Overdosage or hypersensitivity may lead to hyperstimulation of the uterine muscle with or without foetal distress.
-If foetal distress occurs, remove PROPESS immediately and manage in accordance with local protocol.
+Overdosage or hypersensitivity may lead to hyperstimulation of the uterine muscle with or without fetal distress.
+If fetal distress occurs, remove PROPESS immediately and manage in accordance with local protocol.

 Pharmacotherapeutic group: oxytocics, ATC-code: G02AD02